Raspirus/docs/docs/en/index.md

 1. Visit our [website](https://raspirus.deno.dev) or head to the [GitHub release page](https://github.com/Raspirus/Raspirus/releases/latest).
 2. Download the executable that matches your operating system.

+!!! note

+    If you plan to use Raspirus on the Raspberry        Pi as a standalone application, we have a [dedicated guide]() for it.

 ### For Developers

 Are you a developer looking to set up Raspirus?
 We've got you covered.
 Check out our comprehensive guides for various operating systems in the [Developers section](https://raspirus.github.io/docs/developers).